qazwsx92284/aws-ccp-note/ccp_note.md

 - used to decouple app
 - default retention of messages: 4days, max 14 days
 - messages are deleted after they're read by consumers
-- consumers share the work ot read messages and scale horizontally
+- consumers share the work to read messages and scale horizontally
 - FIFO Queue: messages are processed in order by the consumer

 # Amazon SNS